 There are several ways to participate in spreading awareness this March, both on local and national levels:

 Blue Jeans for Brain Injury: Blue Jeans for Brain Injury is a public awareness and fundraising campaign that companies and individuals all over the nation can participate in!
 Pick any day of the month to wear blue jeans, donate funds and share information with your community.
 Stay tuned for Siler & Ingber’s Blue Jean day to help us spread the word!

 Annual Advocacy Day in Albany: The Brain Injury Association of New York State is hosting it’s Annual Advocacy Day on March 20th at the New York State Legislature to bring together survivors, family members, friends, and professionals in speaking out on brain injury legislation.
 Visit their website to sign up for a spot!

 #ChangeYourMind Campaign: This campaign started by the Brain Injury Association of America provides a platform for public education regarding the needs of individuals and families who suffer from brain injuries.

-If you or someone you know has suffered a brain injury due to the negligence of others, contact our winning legal team on: 1-877-LAW-4343.
+If you or someone you know has suffered a brain injury due to the negligence of others, contact our winning brain injury lawyers team at 1-877-529-4343.